Consumer Information and School Reports

-If you have any questions about campus security policies, the campus crime log, fire safety standards and practices, and missing student notifications, please contact the deputy chief by phone at 413.559.5424.
+If you have any questions about campus safety & security policies, the campus crime log, fire safety standards and practices, and missing student notifications, please contact the director of campus safety & security by phone at 413.559.5424.

 If you have any questions about FERPA, please contact the director of central records by phone at 413.559.5421 or by email at email@example.com.